siemens/linux-entra-sso/README.md

 This browser extension uses a locally running Microsoft Identity Broker to authenticate the current user on Microsoft Entra ID on Linux devices.
 By that, also sites behind conditional access policies can be accessed.
-The extension is written for Firefox but provides a limited support for Google Chrome (and Chromium).
+The extension is written for Firefox but provides a limited support for Google Chrome, Chromium and Thunderbird.

 ## Pre-conditions